-A splint can be created by using a pillow along with tape.
+In general, create a splint using a pillow along with tape.
 A pillow is not sturdy enough for leg fractures such as the femur or tibia but can provide adequate support for an injured ankle.

-When assessing the ankle, it includes the functionality of the foot beneath the ankle.
-Some of the essential points to assess include:
+Generally, when assessing the ankle, it includes the functionality of the foot beneath the ankle.
+In addition, some of the essential points to assess include:

 - Circulation – this involves checking the temperature of the foot by comparing it to the uninjured foot.
 You should also check for the presence of a pulse in the foot or by checking the capillary refill.

-- Sensation – this involves touching the toe and asking the individual to identify which toe is touched.
+- Sensation – touch the toe and ask the individual to identify which one.
 Note down if there is tingling or numbness if the damaged foot is touched.